Francis P. Matthews

 Francis Patrick Matthews (March 15, 1887 - October 18, 1952) was an American who served as the 8th Supreme Knight of the Knights of Columbus from 1939 to 1945, the 50th United States Secretary of the Navy from 1949 to 1951, and United States Ambassador to Ireland from 1951 to 1952.

 Early life

 Born in Albion, Nebraska, Matthews spent most of his adult life in Omaha.
 He graduated from Creighton University in Omaha in 1913, then practiced law in that city from that time onward.
-He was active in business pursuits, civic and religious affairs and Democratic Party politics.
+He was active in business pursuits, civic and religious affairs and Democratic Party politics, supporting Father Edward J. Flanagan with the development of his "Boys Town" project to the west of Omaha.
 From 1933 through 1949, he served as a consultant to the Reconstruction Finance Corporation.

 Career

 World War II

 During the Second World War, Matthews served as a Director and Vice President of the United Service Organizations (USO) and was also involved in war-relief work.
 He was Director (1941–1951) of the Department of Finance in the U.S. Chamber of Commerce.
 He also chaired their "Committee on Socialism and Communism."
 Following the war, he served briefly (1946–1947) on the President's Committee on Civil Rights.